ChayAnLeang/JumPeak/README.md

-# About JumPeak
+# About KotBung
-JumPeak is an app for tracking debts(you owe someone or someone owe you).
-You can manage your debt quickly and easily using this app.
-JumPeak is 100% free to use, no ads, and offline.

-# Feature
+KotBung is a simple and fast invoice maker app for small business owners, freelancers, and anyone who needs to create invoices on the go.

+# With KotBung, you can:
 .
-Intuitive interface, easy to use.<br>
+Create invoices in seconds.<br>
 .
-Track money owed to/by you.<br>
+Managing customers.<br>
 .
-Notifications about debits and credits.<br>

-You will never forget to pay for your debt or recover the debt.
-This app can be used to maintain your credit and manage debt.
-Replace your traditional ledger with this digital ledger debt book with notifications and reminders.
-The list of debts and tracking your money is very convenient to keep it in the phone, as it is always at your hand.
+Track paid and unpaid invoices.<br>
+.
+Save and share invoices as Image.<br>
+.
+Keep a history of all your invoices.<br>

+No internet connection needed.
+No complicated setup.
+Just open the app, fill in your details, and create an invoice instantly.

+Perfect for:
+.
+Freelancers
+.
+Small shop owners
+.
+Contractors
+.
+Service providers

-Tech Stack : Kotlin , Room db , Coroutine , LiveData , Hilt , MVVM Pattern , Work Manager , XML. <br>
+Tech Stack : Kotlin , Room db , Coroutine , LiveData , Hilt , MVVM Pattern , XML. <br>

 play store : https://play.google.com/store/apps/details?id=com.jp.jumpeak